aldercode/100-days-of-code/log.md

 Went back to the beginning of the FCC JavaScript challenges and started them again.
 Repetition and reinforcement is the goal.
 Also watching (and attempting) JS tutorials on YouTube.
 Finally, reading @YDKJS (https://twitter.com/YDKJS) Up & Going

 ### Day 6: 19 January
+Watched the first lecture of #CS50: Introduction to Computer Science and played in GitHub.
+Tinkered with VS Code too trying out different HTML and CSS options.

 ### Day 7: 20 January

+### Day 8: 21 January

+### Day 9: 22 January